Derpitron/fossradar/CONTRIBUTING.md

-# Contributing to FOSSRadar
+# Contributing to FOSSRadar.dev

-Thank you for your interest in contributing to FOSSRadar!
+Thank you for your interest in contributing to FOSSRadar.dev!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct